Notargets/gocca/dgkernel/documentation/DGKernel_users_guide.md

 ### Partitions and Variable K

-KernelProgram uses a partition-parallel execution model where work is divided into partitions that can have **variable sizes**:
+DGKernel uses a partition-parallel execution model where work is divided into partitions that can have **variable sizes**:

 ```go
 // Example: 4 partitions with different element counts